mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 **Ben:** [00:38:51] So this

 **Michaela:** [00:38:52] comes, you know, right. but so how can we use it?
-Like, do we use it only in the front end or can we use it in the backend, do we have like data pipelines that we can use?
+Like, do we use it only in the frontend or can we use it in the backend, do we have like data pipelines that we can use?
 Like these observables, this is how we build, for example, our data pipeline, right.
 In, at Microsoft also with like, Observable.
 And event-based things where we have like these, these events that are happening, if you're getting data right.
-And you're getting it real time and things like this, but, Our XJS.
-Do you use it only on the front end or yeah, on the backend as well, or which languages can be combined it, I read on the website with a lot of languages, but I'm just thinking, because it says GS it's like JavaScript only.
+And you're getting it real time and things like this, but, Our RxJS.
+Do you use it only on the front end or yeah, on the backend as well, or which languages can be combined it, I read on the website with a lot of languages, but I'm just thinking, because it says JS it's like JavaScript only.

-**Ben:** [00:39:26] So our XJS is the JavaScript version of reactive extensions. and actually it was born at Microsoft, from, kind of as a clone of Microsoft, our Microsoft's rx.net.
-So, And arcs JS can be used anywhere.
-JavaScript runs. when I originally worked on it at Netflix, it was being used in smart TVs and weird, weird JavaScript run times that, you know, were not V8 based.
+**Ben:** [00:39:26] So our RxJS is the JavaScript version of reactive extensions. and actually it was born at Microsoft, from, kind of as a clone of Microsoft, our Microsoft's rx.net.
+So, And RxJS can be used anywhere.
+JavaScript runs. when I originally worked on it at Netflix, it was being used in smart TVs and weird, weird JavaScript run-times that, you know, were not V8 based.
 They're not Chrome based or anything like that.
 They were like their own little custom JavaScript runtime.
 So it can be used in node.
 It can be used and it is used in node quite a bit.
 It can be used in, browsers and electronic, like it's